Biking a Mile in a Hypebeast’s Shoes With Adidas and Alexander Wang

 Alexander Wang is the kingpin of athleisure, and New York City’s network of bike messengers are his peddlers.

-For his second collection with Adidas, the New York–based designer allowed customers to order his much-coveted merchandise like they would marijuana on High Maintenance, the HBO show about a benevolent drug dealer on a bike.
+For his second collection with Adidas Originals, the New York–based designer allowed customers to order his much-coveted merchandise like they would marijuana on High Maintenance, the HBO show about a benevolent drug dealer on a bike.
 All you had to do was text a product code to a 917 number — both of which were revealed on posters around the city last week — and a messenger would deliver the goods to your door within 72 hours.

 “Who gave u my line?” read the cryptic Alexander Wang x Adidas chatbot when prompted.
 “Only txt this one.
 What u need?”